nlemoff/audio-transcriber/README.md

 For optimal quality:
 - In Audio MIDI Setup, set all devices to the same sample rate (48000 Hz recommended)
 - Keep the Multi-Output Device as your system output even when not recording
-- If you experience any audio drift, try recreating the Multi-Output Device

 ## Usage